-When deciding which Dual Credit courses to take, make sure you visit the Texas Higher Educating Board's Core Web Center at http://statecore.its.txstate.edu/ to compare Lone Star College System's courses to the institution you are considering attending.
-If taking dual credit courses on a LSC campus for early graduation purposes, make sure you visit with your counselor first.
+When deciding which Dual Credit courses to take, make sure you visit the Texas Higher Educating Board's Core Web Center at http://statecore.its.txstate.edu/ to compare Blinn College courses to the institution you are considering attending.
+If taking dual credit courses on a Blinn campus for early graduation purposes, you are required to have a letter of permission on file with your counselor prior to registration.